phiscc2026/phiscc2026.github.io/phiscc.md

 title: About PHISCC
 feature_text: |
   # What is PHISCC
-  **Pathfinder HI SCience Community**
+  **Pathfinder {% include sc-hi.html %} SCience Community**
 ---

 PHISCC originally started in 2009 as a small committee &mdash; and with a slightly different acronym.
-The goal of the committee was to coordinate activities on the way to the HI surveys on SKA pathfinders and precursors.
-At that time, PHISCC members were primarily the PIs of the major HI surveys.
+The goal of the committee was to coordinate activities on the way to the {% include sc-hi.html %} surveys on SKA pathfinders and precursors.
+At that time, PHISCC members were primarily the PIs of the major {% include sc-hi.html %} surveys.

-With the HI surveys in full swing &mdash; some even completed &mdash; PHISCC has broadened into an HI community forum to facilitate the discussion of our results and techniques, strengthening our science and our community, and engaging early-career researchers.
+With the {% include sc-hi.html %} surveys in full swing &mdash; some even completed &mdash; PHISCC has broadened into an {% include sc-hi.html %} community forum to facilitate the discussion of our results and techniques, strengthening our science and our community, and engaging early-career researchers.
 All this is done primarily through the organisation of the approximately yearly PHISCC workshops, whose main focus is still on SKA pathfinders and precursors.

 # PHISCC workshops